Obesity

 Description

-- A serious, progressive, and chronic disease characterized by excess adipose tissue, typically quantified in adults by body mass index (BMI) (kg/m2), ≥30 kg/m2
+- A complex, multifactorial disease characterized by excess adipose tissue to the extent that health may be impaired, typically quantified in adults by body mass index (BMI) (kg/m2), ≥30 kg/m2

 - Obesity is categorized into three classes: